sdiehl/schnorr-nizk/README.md

   <a href="http://www.adjoint.io"><img src="https://www.adjoint.io/images/logo-small.png" width="250"/></a>
 </p>

 The purpose of the Schnorr protocol is to allow one to prove the knowledge of a discrete logarithm without revealing its value.
-It's one of the simplest and frequently used proofs of knowledge.
+It's one of the simplest and most frequently used proofs of knowledge.

 Schnorr Identification Scheme
 =============================

-The Schnorr protocol is an example of a Sigma Protocol, so called because of its vague resemblance to the greek letter \sum, in that the process goes forwards once, then backwards, then forwards again.
-This pattern describes the three step interactive process.
+The Schnorr protocol is an example of a Sigma protocol.
+A Sigma protocol is a three-step protocol in which communication between prover and verifier goes forwards once, then backwards, then forwards again.
+Its name is due to its resemblance to the greek letter &sum;.
 In general terms:

 - P  ->  V:  commitment
 - V  ->  P:  challenge